Skip to content

 Loan amount available against portfolio value.

-Calculate the maximum loan available against a securities portfolio based on margin rate and portfolio value.
-Free and runs in your browser.
+Calculate the maximum loan available against a securities portfolio using margin rate and maintenance threshold to model borrowing limits.

 What this tool does